cruisemaniac/cruisemaniac.com_website/content/posts/dockerizing-your-rails-app-the-right-way.md

 +++
 authors = ["Ashwin M"]
 date = 2020-06-28T17:30:00Z
-excerpt = "Getting on the Docker bandwagon is no longer an option - Its the way to go.
+description = "Getting on the Docker bandwagon is no longer an option - Its the way to go.
 How do you do it right for your Ruby on Rails app " hero = "" images = ["/images/1__uq2o1kma6dbi3_nnobvoa.png"] share = true